Solved! What Does Mold Smell Like?

 If the initial scent is not very pungent, then it’s likely that the mold has just started to form.
 Mold spores can start to form in as little as 24 hours in the right conditions, so within a day, that musty “mold smell” might be present in the home.

 When this is the case, you’ll want to immediately find the root of the scent and eliminate it.
 The quicker mold is removed, the less time it has to spread.
 Be advised that, depending on the type that’s growing, the mold can also potentially be hazardous to your health.
+According to mold removal experts, mold is especially dangerous to those with allergies, asthma, or compromised immune systems.

 Mold odor can be very pungent and is consistent.